Thermodynamic cycle: Heat and work

 Two primary classes of thermodynamic cycles are power cycles and heat pump cycles.
 Power cycles are cycles which convert some heat input into a mechanical work output, while heat pump cycles transfer heat from low to high temperatures by using mechanical work as the input.
 Cycles composed entirely of quasistatic processes can operate as power or heat pump cycles by controlling the process direction.
 On a pressure–volume (PV) diagram or temperature–entropy diagram, the clockwise and counterclockwise directions indicate power and heat pump cycles, respectively.

 Relationship to work

 The net work equals the area inside because it is (a) the Riemann sum of work done on the substance due to expansion, minus (b) the work done to re-compress.

 Because the net variation in state properties during a thermodynamic cycle is zero, it forms a closed loop on a P-V diagram.
-A P-V diagram's abscissa, Y axis, shows pressure (P) and ordinate, X axis, shows volume (V).
+A P-V diagram is often labelled with pressure (P) on the y-axis and volume (V) on the x-axis.
 The area enclosed by the loop is the net work ($W_{net}$) done by the processes, i.e. the cycle: